Cardigan Lifeboat Station: History

-The original Cardigan lifeboat station was built in 1849 (on the south side of the River Teifi estuary below Penrhyn Castle) after the loss of the crew from the brig Agnes Lee.
-This station was taken over by the RNLI the following year.
+The original Cardigan lifeboat station was built in 1849, on the south side of the River Teifi estuary below Penrhyn Castle, after the loss of the crew from the brig Agnes Lee.
+Management of the station was transferred to the RNIPLS in 1851.

 In 1876 a replacement boathouse with slipway was built, the remains of which can be seen down the estuary at Black Rocks.
 In 1880, a small breakwater was built to protect the boathouse and launching site.
-The boathouse was abandoned in 1932, and the all-weather lifeboat was withdrawn, leaving the nearest stations at Fishguard and New Quay.